 Many chains, and even many dealerships, will let you drive in for an oil change without an appointment.
 At a local mechanic, you'll most likely need to make an appointment for an oil change ahead of time.
 Some places, such as Pep Boys and Firestone, recommend an appointment but let you schedule one online.
 (Pro tip from Firestone: The best days to bring your car in are Tuesdays and Wednesdays.)

 If you're really pressed for time, Express Oil & Tire Engineers may be the oil change service for you.
-With only about 250 locations, it wasn't included in our survey of national chains, but it's extremely popular in the South and promises 10-minute oil changes, walk-ins welcome.
+With only about 301 locations, it wasn't included in our survey of national chains, but it's extremely popular in the South and promises 10-minute oil changes; walk-ins welcome.
 Of the chains we reviewed, Valvoline Instant Oil Change is likely the quickest.
-Not only can customers walk in, but the service is drive-thru: You don't even have to leave your car, and the complete oil change should take only about 15 minutes.
+Not only can customers walk in, but the chain offers a drive-thru oil change: You don't even have to leave your car, and the complete service should take only about 15 minutes.

 How Much Does It Cost to Change Your Oil Yourself?